CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 * Evan S
 * Tested on: Strix G15: Windows 10, Ryzen 7 4800H @ 2.9 GHz, GTX 3050 (Laptop)

-## Background
+## Overview
 This program takes in a text file describing a scene(objects, locations, materials) and renders it with the canonical path tracing algorithm.
+This README contains many images.
+Click on them (on Github) to open the full size.

 Features:
 * [Different materials](#material-types)